haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

       readOnly: true
 ```

-## Organizing objects using labels, selectors, and Namespaces
+## Organizing objects using Namespaces, labels, and selectors

 * Most Kubernetes API object types are **namespaced**,
   but a few are not.